Tencent/TurboTransformers/README.md

 ## Known Issues
 1. The results of Turbo Transformers may be different from the results of PyTorch after 2 digits behind the decimal point.
 The diff mainly comes from Bert Output Layer.
 We use a approximate GELU algorithm, which may be different from PyTorch.
+2. Turbo and PyTorch share the same MKL.
+MKL of PyTorch 1.5.0 may slow in Turbo.
+Reasons needs to be determined.
+Download PyTorch version to 1.1.0 will improve Turbo's Performance/.

 ## History
-1. July 2020 v0.4.0, TurboTransformers use onnxruntime as cpu backend, supports GPT2.
+1. July 2020 v0.4.0, TurboTransformers used onnxruntime as cpu backend, supports GPT2.
+Anded a Quantized BERT.
 2. July 2020 v0.3.1, TurboTransformers added support for ALbert, Roberta on CPU/GPU.
 3. June 2020 v0.3.0, TurboTransformers added support for Transformer Decoder on CPU/GPU.
 4. June 2020 v0.2.1, TurboTransformers added BLIS as a BLAS provider option.
 Better performance on AMD CPU.